-26.2 Building From Source
+27.2 Building From Source

 If you plan only to use BrighstarDB as an embedded database inside an application we recommend using the NuGet package.
 However if you want to run a BrighstarDB server or just want to live on the bleeding edge of the develop branch you will need to build BrighstarDB from source.
-All the details can be found in the section Build-ing\BrightstarDB.
+All the details can be found in the section Building BrightstarDB.

-26.3 Running a BrightstarDB Server
+27.3 Running a BrightstarDB Server

-26.3.1 Self-Hosted
+27.3.1 Self-Hosted

-After building BrightstarDB from source, the server executable can be found in the directory src/core/BrighstarDB.Server.Runner/bin/[Debug|Release].
-This directory contains every-thing needed to run the server so you can simply copy the directory contents elsewhere and run from that location instead.
+After building BrightstarDB from source, the server executable can be found in the directory build/server.
+This directory contains everything needed to run the server so you can simply copy the directory contents elsewhere and run from that location instead.